 Metal snaps are my favorite!
 They give such a perfect look to the bags.
 They can be a perfect alternative to zips and can be used for pockets and such.
 Want to learn how to install them?
 Read how to install magnetic snaps in bags in my bag sewing secrets series.

 Rivets are also my favorite for giving an edgy look to the bags.
 You must have seen above how I used them on the Seema bag for a cool look.
-They can be of differnt types too.
+They can be of different types too.
 For example the ones with pointed tips used on leather bags.
 To install them you need special tools like the rivet setting tool and the anvil.
-With the help of the tools you can get the perfect results.
+With the help of the tools, you can get the perfect results.